Hornchurch District Conference - 26th November, 2016

 Lunch: There will be a light buffet style lunch provided.

-Special requirements: If you have any specific dietary or any other special requirments for the day, please include as much information as possible in the registration form.
+Special requirements: If you have any specific dietary or any other special requirements for the day, please include as much information as possible in the registration form.

 How to get there: Hall Mead School is 16 minute walk from Upminster Tube station on the District Line, or 10 minutes if you take either 248 or 347 bus to Ingrebourne Gardens (stop X) and walk along Ingrebourne Gardens.
 There is plenty of free parking on site.